 Sunday 9:00-12:00 Nitty Gritty Muscle Anatomy and Shoulder Therapy

 This morning we will use a participatory method to dive into the nitty gritty of key musculature acting on the upper body.
 There will be teamwork, artwork, and embodiment.
 The morning will include an asana class for shoulder therapy.
 We will also use this practice to integrate our learning of anatomy, so that we can experience the actions of each muscle in our own body.

-Required Reading: (please bring to class)
+Required Reading (click on book title to purchase): (please bring to class)

 The Key Muscles of Yoga: Scientific Keys, Vol. I by Ray Long

 Recommended Reading (click on book title to purchase):

 The Key Poses of Yoga: Scientific Keys, Vol. II by Ray Long

 Anatomy of Hatha Yoga: A Manual for Students, Teachers and Practitioners by H. David Coulter (any edition)